ohenepee/node-mt-files-downloader/README.md

-# Multi-threaded Files Downloader in NodeJS
+# NodeJS Download Manager

-This module lets you :
+This is an up-to-date module that lets you:

 - Manage multiple downloads
 - Get stats (speed, eta, completed, etc)